-Select the folder Security Configuration from the Switch Management menu and then nine options within this folder will be displayed
+Select the folder Security Configuration from the Switch Management menu and then 11 options within this folder will be displayed

 - 1. DHCP Opt82/DHCPv6 Opt37 Settings: To enable or disable DHCP Option 82 (for DHCPv4) and Option 37 (for DHCPv6) relay agent global setting and show each port's configuration. - 2.
 DHCP Opt82 Configuration: Set up suboptions such as Circuit-ID and Remote-ID. - 3.
-DHCP Snooping: Customer port filtering setting.
+DHCP Snooping: Customer port filtering setting. - 4.
+PPPoE Configuration: Set up the PPPoE-IA trust port(s) for security. - IP Source Guard Settings: Customer port DHCP snooping setting.

-- 4. PPPoE Configuration: Set up the PPPoE-IA trust port(s) for security. - 5.
-IP Source Guard Settings: Customer port DHCP snooping setting. - 6.
-Port Isolation: Set up port's communication availability that they can only communicate with a given "uplink" - 7.
-Static IPv4/IPv6 Table Configuration: To create static IPv4/IPv6 table for DHCP snooping setting. - 8.
+- 6. Port Isolation: Set up port's communication availability that they can only communicate with a given "uplink". - 7.
+Static IP/IPv6 Table Configuration: To create static IPv4/IPv6 table for DHCP snooping setting. - 8.
 Storm Control: To prevent the Managed Switch from unicast, broadcast, and multicast storm. - 9.
-MAC Limiters: Set up MAC Address limit.
+MAC Limiters: Set up MAC Address limit & the port's action, and enable/disable the Sticky MAC address function. - 10.
+Port Linkup Delay: Set up the delay time for activating the delay port(s). - 11.Port Link Flap: Set up the maximum times of a port's port link flap (linkdown or linkup) for sending the alarm message out via SNMP trap and syslog.

-4.5.12.1 DHCP Option 82/DHCPv6 Option 37 Settings
+4.4.13.1 DHCP Option 82/DHCPv6 Option 37 Settings